dotswg/dots-requirements/draft-ietf-dots-requirements.md

-: If there is additional information available narrowing the scope of any requested attack response, such as targeted port range, protocol, or service, DOTS clients SHOULD include that information in client signals.
+: If there is additional information available narrowing the scope of any requested attack response, such as targeted port range, protocol, or service, DOTS clients SHOULD include that information in client mitigation requests.
   DOTS clients MAY also include additional attack details.
-Such supplemental information is OPTIONAL, and DOTS servers MAY ignore it when enabling countermeasures on the mitigator.
+DOTS servers MAY ignore such supplemental information when enabling countermeasures on the mitigator.

-: As an active attack evolves, clients MUST be able to adjust as necessary the scope of requested mitigation by refining the scope of resources requiring mitigation.
+: As an active attack evolves, DOTS clients MUST be able to adjust as necessary the scope of requested mitigation by refining the scope of resources requiring mitigation.

-: The DOTS client may obtain the mitigation scope through direct provisioning or through implementation-specific methods of discovery.
-DOTS clients MUST support at least one mechanism to obtain mitigiation scope.
+: A DOTS client may obtain the mitigation scope through direct provisioning or through implementation-specific methods of discovery.
+DOTS clients MUST support at least one mechanism to obtain mitigation scope.

 SIG-008
-: Mitigation Efficacy: When a mitigation request by a DOTS client is active, DOTS clients SHOULD transmit a metric of perceived mitigation efficacy to the DOTS server.
+: Mitigation Efficacy: When a mitigation request is active, DOTS clients SHOULD transmit a metric of perceived mitigation efficacy to the DOTS server.
 DOTS servers MAY use the efficacy metric to adjust countermeasures activated on a mitigator on behalf of a DOTS client.

 SIG-009
 : Conflict Detection and Notification: Multiple DOTS clients controlled by a